12 of My Favorite Amazing European Cities

 Just thinking about Paris makes me smile.

-It’s really an amazing European city.
+It’s really one of the most amazing European cities.

 Florence, Italy